Subscribe to receive top tips, train news and travel inspiration straight to your inbox

 Train operators

-1. Are there direct trains from London to Turin?
+Is there a direct train from London to Turin?

-Journeys between London and Turin usually involve one change of train.
+The journey between London and Turin usually involves one change of train.

-We usually find around 21 departures on the route from London to Turin every weekday that leave enough time to change trains without waiting around for longer than necessary.
+We usually find at least one departure on the route from London to Turin every weekday that leave enough time to change trains without waiting around for longer than necessary.

-2. How long is the train journey from London to Turin?
+How long does it take to travel from London to Turin?

-The London to Turin train travel time is normally about 9 hours and 20 minutes, whatever time you make the journey.
+The London to Turin train travel takes about 9 hours and 14 minutes, no matter when you leave.

-On weekdays the earliest train to Turin is usually scheduled to depart London around 05:40 and the last train is around 20:01.
-At weekends the first train of the day leaves London around 06:18, and the last at 20:31.
+If you're travelling on a weekday, you'll find the earliest train to Turin leaving London at around 05:40 and the last train leaving at around 20:01 .
+At weekends, the first train of the day leaves London at around 06:18, with the final departure at 20:31.

 Other journeys to Turin View all journeys to Turin